gardehal/python-playlist/README.md

       - Values which are booleans must be Python parsable, "True", "False", "1", "0" etc.
       - Paths should be absolute, otherwise they will only work from that relative folder.
 1. Confirm install by entering the help command:
-  - ```$ python main.py -help```
+  - ```$ python main.py help``` (it is advised you get an alias for "absolute-installation-path/main.py")
   - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.

 ## Help

-- All commands can be seen by entering the command "-help".
+- All commands can be seen by entering the command "help".
 - Sources currently supported for fetch: YouTube (channels).
 - All data is stored locally in human readable JSON files in the path specified in the .env setting LOCAL_STORAGE_PATH.
-This defaults to "C:/python/playlists", in the same folder as the rest of the program.
+This defaults to "C:/python/playlists".
 To edit data, it's easier to change these text files directly, as long as you adhere to the JSON format.

 ## Examples